yocodigo/BerkeleyJsDojo/Katas/Javascript/Sort/Sort-katas.md

 5. You can partition the array and treat the elements on either side of p as their own sub array.

-6. Illustration for each passthru:
+6. Illustration for each passthru(recurssion call):

      1st Passthru                       `[4, 8, 3, 45, 5, 2, 1, (6)]`  // partition around 6
                                          ^    /           \ ^